 The Stables has two rooms that can accommodate 60 people each, one with restrooms and efficiency kitchen with a refrigerator and a microwave.
 In addition there is a large open courtyard surrounded by covered bays.
 Video media and WiFi available in both meeting rooms and the Stables is accessible.
 Third party catering allowed as well as self-catering.
 All serving of alcohol must be by licensed vendors.

+One of the unique uses for The Stables is as a theatre in the round.
 Each year, the Flatwater Shakespeare Company has a production in the Stables’ Courtyard.
-From June 8-11, 2017, Flatwater will produce The Merry Wives of Windsor.
+This year’s play was in June and Flatwater presented The Merry Wives of Windsor.

 For more information: Flatwater Shakespeare Company.